Ben-Ortiz/Riot-Games-API/README.md

 - Postman - Version 9.19.0
 - DBeaver - Version 22.0.3.202204170718

+## Features
+Some features of the project.
+- Can make an http request to the Rest Provider Service to get the list of League of Legends Champions and their descriptions from the Game consumer API.
+- Can make an http request to the Soap Provider Serivce to get the list of Valorant Agents and their descriptions from the Game consumer API.
+- Can make an http request to to the consumer API to update, delete or create League of Legends Champions or Valorant Agents from the Game consumer API.

+To-do list

+- Improve unit testing.
+- Design better API design for the consumer API.
+- Improve logging to log relevant actions.

+## Getting Started

 ## What I learned
 - Spring Data JPA: How to create models and use Spring to make database tables in Postgres
 - Rest API: How to create a Rest API using the Spring Framework.